fishline/Py2crazy/README.md

 ![compiled with Py2crazy](screenshots/py2crazy-example.png)

-This level of detail makes it possible to create much more fine-grained tracing and debugging tools!
+This level of detail makes it possible to create much more fine-grained tracing and debugging tools.

 ### How do you view line and column number information?

 Compile Py2crazy and then run the special
 "Super Disassembler" ([Python-2.7.5/lib/super_dis.py](https://github.com/pgbovine/Py2crazy/blob/master/Python-2.7.5/Lib/super_dis.py))
-module on a Python source file to see detailed line/number column information:
+module on a Python source file:

     Py2crazy/Python-2.7.5/python -m super_dis test.py